Descending Loop of Henle and Uremia

 While the Loop of Henle itself doesn’t have “types,” variations can be seen in different species.
 In humans, its primary function remains consistent, focusing on water and salt reabsorption to concentrate urine.

-Uremia is a clinical syndrome resulting from the accumulation of waste products, such as urea, in the blood due to impaired kidney function.
+Uremia is a resulting from the accumulation of waste products, such as urea, in the blood due to impaired kidney function.
 It often indicates advanced kidney disease and can affect multiple body systems.

 Pathophysiology